GL192021/vae-posterior-collapse/results/res.md

 To further illustrate the posterior collapse phenomenon, we are going to study the dependence of reconstruction of a datapoint $x$ on the the latent variable $z$.
 This should definitetvely show that one model is in fact encoding meaningfully the dataset in the latent space and uses is using the latent information for the reconstruction stage, while the other isn't.

+In the figures below, we are seeing the follwing experiment:
+- first row: real data
+- second row: reconstructions
+- thrid row: reconstructions with constant latent $z=0$
+- fourth row: reconstructions after shuffling the latents $z_i$ of the batch we considered
+- fifth row: reconstruction after randomly perturbing the latent $z$

 <p align="center">
   <img src="../figs/latent_interventions__11.png" alt="Alt text" width="250"><br>